-As a girl in the 1970s, Wonder Woman was my hero.
+Wonder Woman was—and still is—a hero to many young girls.
 Seriously, who wouldn’t want to twirl in circles and turn into a super hero?
 On top of that, she had the invisible plane, magic belt, bullet-stopping bracelets, the lasso of truth, and that awesome tiara.
 So when I found out Librarian of Congress Carla Hayden was going to interview Wonder Woman portrayer Lynda Carter at the Library of Congress, where the U.S. Copyright Office is located, I had to hear her story.

 I started researching Carter before the event, and I found she has a music career.
 According to her website, she made her musical debut at age five in a talent show in Phoenix.
 In high school, she performed in a band called Just Us, then in the late 1960s, she joined a band with two of her cousins called The Relatives.
 Gary Burghoff—Radar from the television show M*A*S*H—was in the band as well.
 Carter also sang in a band called The Garfin Gathering in the early 1970s.